"

 1 Places

 After leaving Berthoud, I struggled with 2 years of college and chose to join the Peace Corps.
-That was the most significant leap in understanding of my life, where I was able to experience the tropical environment of Brazil, learn Portuguese and find myself.
+That was the most significant leap in my understanding of my life, where I was able to experience the tropical environment of Brazil, learn Portuguese, and find myself.
 I married Mary Anderson, whom I had met before joining the Peace Corps.
 Colorado University provided the opportunity to explore academia and discover the discipline of Geography, where I received my BA in Geography in 1969.
-I applied at the University of Florida to pursue a master’s degree, where I was offered an assistantship with the study of the geography of agriculture.
-There I completed my master’s thesis on the spread of Citrus farming in Florida.
-The chair of the department asked me to continue on with the PHD and with a Fulbright grant returned to Mato Grosso, Brazil where I focused on the environment of two agricultural colonies for my PhD dissertation.
+I applied to the University of Florida to pursue a master’s degree, where I was offered an assistantship in the study of the geography of agriculture.
+There, I completed my master’s thesis on the spread of Citrus farming in Florida.
+The chair of the department asked me to continue on with the PHD and with a Fulbright grant, return to Mato Grosso, Brazil, where I focused on the environment of two agricultural colonies for my PhD dissertation.

 As a geography professor, I worked for 40 years at IUPUI with intermittent absences to teach three years at the University of Technology in Papua New Guinea, one year at Eduardo Mondlane University in Maputo, Mozambique, and two semesters at Moi University in Kenya.
-I continue my geography research and teaching focus on traditional tropical agriculture, Geography of Soils and environmental conservation.
-I have also acquired a working knowledge speaking Portuguese (fluently), Spanish, Arabic, Swahili, and Tok Pisen.
+I continue my geography research and teaching focus on traditional tropical agriculture, Geography of Soils, and environmental conservation.
+I have also acquired a working knowledge of speaking Portuguese (fluently), Spanish, Arabic, Swahili, and Tok Pisin.

 Mary and I had five children, and I helped Maryellen raise an additional 3 children.
-Several of my children have my adventurous spirit, traveling, living abroad and speaking foreign languages, but they all are charting their own distinct courses.
+Several of my children have my adventurous spirit, traveling, living abroad, and speaking foreign languages, but they are all charting their distinct courses.
 Between my 8 kids, I have 16 grandchildren.

 License